General tax questions

 When will I get my Vanguard mutual fund or brokerage tax forms?

 You can expect your forms starting in late January through the end of February.
-Please visit our tax-filing information page to learn when specific tax forms will be ready.
+Please visit our tax forms page to learn when specific tax forms will be ready.

 If you've added tax forms to your Vanguard e-service package, you won't receive paper copies.
 Instead, we'll send you an email as soon as the forms are available online in your secure Tax Center.